 So, instead of abandoning us or retaliating against us, he offers us a gift, the best gift that has ever been given: his Son, crucified and raised to life again.
 And he promises he will reign over us in an eternal kingdom that is far better than any of us could ever ask for or imagine.

-Though we did not honor God as we should, in his unbounded generosity, he gave the very best and most valuable thing he had.
+Though we did not honor God as we should, in his unbounded generosity, he gave his very best and most valuable, the only thing he had only one of – his Son.

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.